Critics’ Picks: Aug. 30-Sept. 5, 2013

 James Franco keeps busy in a way that troubles some people; he is perceived as a dilettante, a man whose reach – here, there and everywhere – often exceeds his grasp.
 “James Franco, acting, teaching, directing, writing, producing, photography, soundtracks, editing – is there anything you can do?”
 Natasha Leggero will ask in this already-filmed special, as the actor-cum-you-name-it is turned on a spit by some of his famous friends and a few people he knows less well, or possibly not at all.
 And yet, it is hard not to admire his go-for-it attitude.
 Life is short, and whether or not art is long (most of it is shorter even than a short life), you might as well do what you feel, however much the less lucky may deride you for it.
 And Franco’s side projects (all his projects are side projects, in a way) are not limited to arty overreach (short stories, painting); he’s also been on “General Hospital,” and not just as a walk-on.
 Now he has said yes to following the likes of William Shatner, Flavor Flav, David Hasselhof, Charlie Sheen and Donald Trump as the object of a Comedy Central roast.
 Hosted by Seth Rogen.
 Comedy Central, Monday.
 Read more

 If there is any man alive who wears a jacket better than Idris Elba as Detective Inspector John Luther, I have never seen him.
 Not that Elba's looks should be the main reason to tune into Season 3 of this multilayered character study posing as a detective series from the BBC.
 The four-episode season airs in quick succession, which is exactly how I watched it, and I am forced to admit it is not the show's strongest season.
-As is so often the case with these "haunted policeman" series, Luther finds himself ever at odds with his colleagues and superiors despite the fact that he is the best they've got.
+As is so often the case with these "haunted policeman" series, Luther finds himself ever at odds with his colleagues and superiors even though he is the best they've got.
 Which gets a little tiresome.
-Still, I'd put a weak season of "Luther" up against strong seasons of many other shows, and the sight of Luther walking down the street with his fists in his pocket or getting out of a car and straightening his tie is a fine and satisfying way to spend an hour.
+Still, I'd put a weak season of "Luther" against strong seasons of many other shows, and the sight of Luther walking down the street with his fists in his pocket or getting out of a car and straightening his tie is a fine and satisfying way to spend an hour.
 (Mary McNamara) (BBC America Tuesday thru Friday) Read more

 'The Daily Show' and 'Totally Biased with Kamau Bell'